MetOffice/forest/server/README.md

 ## launch-config.sh

-This script is not run directly but instead is a good place to copy and paste from for editing the User Data associated with a launch configuration.
+This script is not run directly but instead is a good place to copy and paste from launch configuration User Data.
+Since the text box Amazon provides is fairly difficult to use and a launch configuration's user data cannot be edited after creation.

 ## appspec.yml